nuejs/nue/packages/nuejs.org/blog/introducing-hyper/index.md

 [.note]
   ### Note
-  The above app is still written with "Nue JS", which Hyper is to replace.
-When converted, the app becomes even smaller with virtually zero boilerplate.
+  The above app is still written with Nue JS, but when converted to Hyper, the app becomes even smaller with virtually zero boilerplate.

 - - -